On Apr, 21 2020

 8. Find the best message with AB testing

 Over time, marketing tactics that were once highly effective can become over-saturated and less impactful.

-- Start with a hypothesis.
-For example, you might wonder if rewording the copy on your call to action will impact conversion.
+- Start with a hypothesis, for example, rewording the copy on a CTA will impact conversion

-- Some things you can test: size, color, and wording of a call to action, adding images or a video, changing the navigation structure or route to checkout.
+- Test things like: size, color, and wording of a call to action, adding images or a video, changing the navigation structure or route to checkout

-- You must only change one thing at a time, otherwise, the experiment will not give a clear result.
+- Remember to only change one thing at a time, otherwise, the experiment will not give a clear result

 - Allow enough time to see results, but don't let the experiment run for too long.

 - Split visitors evenly between two different variants